How to Enhance Your Data Privacy on Facebook

 If you do not know, an app named “This Is Your Digital Life” was the real culprit behind the data breach executed by Cambridge Analytica.
 That said, you must check every new app, game, or website you sign in using your Facebook login, and you must also review all previously-allowed apps, games, and websites.

-You can do it by clicking on the down arrow button on the blue bar and choosing Settings and selecting “Apps and Websites” from the left sidebar.
+You can do this by clicking on the down arrow button on the blue bar, choosing Settings, and selecting “Apps and Websites” from the left sidebar.
 On this page, you will see three tabs — Active, Expired, and Removed.
-Please check apps and websites in the Active and Expired tabs, and remove the ones you do not plan to use in the future and or you find malicious or suspicious.
+Please check apps and websites in the Active and Expired tabs, and remove the ones you do not plan to use in the future or those you find malicious or suspicious.

 Moreover, for the apps that you plan to use, you must check and verify their access to your data.
-You can click on “View and edit” link below an app’s name to check its permissions.
-I will suggest disabling access to all non-required information, i.e., deselect all buttons which you can uncheck.
-It is pretty simple, is it not?
+You can click on the “View and edit” link below an app’s name to check its permissions.
+I suggest disabling access to all non-required information by deselecting all options that you can uncheck.
+It is pretty simple, isn’t it?

 How to Remove App Stories from Your Facebook Timeline